frlender/Jandas/README.md

 ```html
 <script src="/path/to/jandas.min.js"></script>
 ```
-The above statement insert an object named `jandas` in the global namespace.
+The above statement inserts an object named `jandas` in the global namespace.
 Users can access Jandas classes and functions through the properties of the object.
 The minified version can be found at `dist/jandas.min.js`.

 A CodePen **Playground** is provided here: